jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ### Exercise #2 - Declaring BIG-IP Services through the AS3 Container

 **Step 1.
-Vaidate the version of the AS3 iControl Extension in the AS3 Container**
+Validate the version of the AS3 iControl Extension in the AS3 Container**

 Issue an iControl REST GET request to the AS3 Container with URL ```/mgmt/shared/appsvcs/info``